-UMass Amherst Digital Scholarship Services promotes and supports research and instruction efforts of the campus community through the use of modern and emergent digital technologies and media.
+UMass Amherst Digital Scholarship Services promotes and supports research and instruction efforts of the campus community through the use of digital technologies, methodologies, and media.

 - We serve as consultants to scholars as they explore new modes of research and teaching.

-- We educate motivated faculty and students in the concepts of Digital Scholarship.
+- We educate faculty and students in the concepts of Digital Scholarship.

 Don't know where to start?
 Email us and we'll help you on your way.